Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Introduction

-Our main contributions are: \begin{itemize} \item We introduce a novel adaptive learning rate scheduler based on a latent ODE model to predict future training loss, validation performance, and learning rate trajectories. \item Our scheduler generates specialized schedules beyond observed training dynamics, which achieve superior test accuracy for CNN and ResNet models on the Fashion-MNIST, CIFAR-100, and ImageNet datasets and superior next-word prediction accuracy with a transformer model. \item Our method provides a practical and efficient way of navigating the multi-scale, fractal loss landscapes of neural networks \citep{ma2022, ly2025Nature} by pushing learning rates beyond the ``edge of stability'' \citep{cohen2021gradient, arora2022understanding} and then settling in flatter minima than other schedules. \end{itemize}
+Our main contributions are: \begin{itemize} \item We introduce an adaptive learning rate scheduler based on a latent ODE model to predict future training loss, validation performance, and learning rate trajectories. \item Our scheduler generates schedules that achieve superior test accuracy for CNN and ResNet models on the Fashion-MNIST, CIFAR-100, and ImageNet datasets and superior next-token prediction accuracy with a transformer model. \item Our method provides a practical and efficient way of navigating non-convex loss landscapes, we observe the tendency of the LODE scheduler to push learning rates beyond the ``edge of stability'' \citep{cohen2021gradient, arora2022understanding} and then settling in flatter minima than other schedules. \end{itemize}